twosixmitch/unity-sample-mvcs/README.md

 # unity-sample-mvcs
-A sample Unity project using the MVCS design pattern
+A sample Unity project using the MVCS design pattern.